thetomato0/yt-story-short-maker/README.md

 www.bit.ly/3Aotv9G
 its better not to touch delay but it defines how much room there is after the video ends

+# you can see available voices in tiktokvoice.py

 **after changing the config to your liking press enter in the script**